Blog

 Photo appears courtesy of Wendy.

 Your purchase order confirmation rate is the rate at which you accept or backorder the units ordered.
-Amazon is looking for your PO Acknowledgement (POA or EDI 855) to accept or backorder at least 80% of the quantity for each item they order.
-Failure to do so will result in a chargeback of 3% of the cost of goods sold for each item you are not either accepting or back-ordering.
+Amazon expects vendors to acknowledge (via POA or EDI 855) at least 80% of the ordered quantity for each item.
+Failure to do so will result in a chargeback of 3% of the cost of goods sold for each item you are not accepting or back-ordering.

 EDI POA Codes Vendor Central Acknowledgment Codes Hard/Soft Reject